• Skip to primary navigation

 Step-by-Step Instructions

-It's a simple process for homemade jasmine boba milk tea:
+It's a simple process to cook homemade jasmine boba milk tea:

 Pouring homemade boba pearls into a boiling pot of water.